 - If everywhere is home, then I must treat everywhere I go as if it is my home, showing respect for the land, for the language, & for that country’s customs.

 Now that I’ve explained this concept in a little more detail, let me explain how I used it during my travels.

-I spent almost two months in and around Cusco, Peru, between the months of December 2015 and February 2016.
-During that time, Cusco became my temporary home, and it was my home base for exploring that particular region of the Peruvian Andes.
-When I first arrived there, though, I was with a friend.
-We hiked Machu Picchu together and explored much of the surrounding area.
-When she left though, I found myself alone in Peru as an American blonde, not knowing how to speak their native language, Spanish – and I found that I didn’t exactly feel at home.
-Not in the beginning, anyway.
+I spent almost two months in & around Cusco in early 2016.
+During that time, the famous Peruvian city became my temporary home ~ my base for exploring the Andes.
+When I first arrived, I was with a friend.
+We hiked Machu Picchu together & explored the surrounding area.
+When she left, I found myself alone in Peru as an American blonde, not knowing how to speak Spanish ~ & I found that I didn’t exactly feel at home.
+Not right away, anyway.
 What I needed to do was to re-acclimate myself to this place.

-I found myself looking up at the sky more, and noticing the mountains, and how they surrounded the town in a protective, almostsheltering kind of way.
-I began, more and more, to feel at home.
+I found myself looking up at the sky more, noticing the mountains, & how they surrounded the town in a protective, almost sheltering kind of way.
+I began, more & more, to feel at home.
 I began to feel at home in a land that had once seemed entirely foreign and strange to me.
-I felt more at peace – with this new place, and within myself.
+I felt more at peace: with this new place, with myself.
 And I wondered what kinds of curious things this place had to teach me.